Lufthansa Flight 592

-Lufthansa Flight 592 was a regularly scheduled passenger flight from Frankfurt, Germany to Addis Ababa, Ethiopia that was hijacked on February 11, 1993.
-The Lufthansa-operated Airbus A310-300 was hijacked by Nebiu Demeke, an Ethiopian man seeking asylum who forced the pilot to fly to New York City's John F. Kennedy International Airport.
-The aircraft landed safely, and the gunman surrendered peacefully and without incident.
+Lufthansa Flight 592 was a regularly scheduled passenger flight from Frankfurt, Germany, to Addis Ababa, Ethiopia, that was hijacked on February 11, 1993.
+The Lufthansa-operated Airbus A310-300 was hijacked by Nebiu Zewolde Demeke, a 20-year-old Ethiopian man seeking asylum who forced the pilot to fly to New York City.
+The aircraft landed safely at John F. Kennedy International Airport, and the gunman surrendered peacefully and without incident.
 He was charged with aircraft hijacking by a United States district court, and was sentenced to 20 years' imprisonment.

 Flight

 Flight 592 was an international flight operated by Deutsche Lufthansa AG between Frankfurt International Airport, Frankfurt, Germany, and Bole International Airport, Addis Ababa, Ethiopia, with a scheduled intermediate stop at Cairo International Airport, Cairo, Egypt.
 The aircraft was an Airbus A310-300, registration D-AIDM, that had been in service since August 30, 1991.
 The flight carried 94 passengers and 10 crew.
 The captain was Gehard Goebel, and the first officer was Kay Juergens.